batect/batect/docs/content/config/Tasks.md

     If a variable is specified both here and on the container itself, the value given here will override the value defined on the container.

-    This field supports all of the same syntax as when [specifying a variable directly on the container](Containers.md#environment), including passing variables from the host to the container and providing defaults for when the host variable is not set.
+    This field supports all of the same syntax as when [specifying a variable directly on the container](Containers.md#expressions), including using config variables, passing environment variables from the host to the container and providing defaults for when the host environment variable is not set.

     Prior to v0.21, environment variables were required to be supplied in `name=value` format.